 It’s like an apple pie.
 You have to let it bake for a while.
 If you know, right now, that you can’t maintain the monthly cost for 9-12 months, then stop immediately.
 You are literally wasting your money.

-At the same time, everything I have outlined in this article is completely doable by any small business.
-There aren’t any special skills required, just knowing which actions to take and how long to take them.
+Keep in mind, everything I have outlined in this article is completely doable by any small business.
+There aren’t any special skills required (you can Google about mail client, website building, etc), just knowing which actions to take and how long to take them.

 Free marketing tips, just like this.